leoykim/leokim_portfolio/README.md

 <br/>

 #### 3. [Time to Fill Presentation](https://drive.google.com/file/d/1oW8zNvqjA3vcHGeMSSgQuQgbrrjMBImZ/view?usp=sharing)
-* Designed Time to Fill presentation to break down averages
+* Designed Time to Fill presentation to break down averages of each stage in the receruiting process
 * Used sample data for purpose of demonstration

 <img src="https://i.imgur.com/EEhrdJi.png" width="712" height="400">